Central Line Care

 Your central line, including implanted ports that are accessed with a needle, should not come in contact with any water or moisture.
 Getting your central line wet can lead to the need for more dressing changes and a higher risk of infection.
 There are covers and sleeves available through most home care companies to keep the area dry when showering.
 If your central line dressing does get wet, soiled, or has loosened, it should be changed as soon as possible to prevent infection.

 Live your life!
 However, you may need to make some changes to avoid damaging the line.
 Avoid heavy lifting and having blood pressures taken in the arm with your central line.
 Do your best to avoid pulling or tugging on the lumens (or access needle) of your central line.
 This can cause damage to the central line.
 There are mesh sleeves and line stabilizers available through most home care agencies.
 If your line is in your arm, you can cut the foot portion off of a long sock and pull the leg portion of the sock up around your arm to cover your central line.
 Make sure to not pull on the lumens while doing so – you may need a helper.

-Having a central line may seem scary at first and you may have to make adjustments to your daily life.
+Having a central line may seem scary at first and you may have to make changes to your daily life.
 However, with proper care, your central line can make treatments easier for you and your healthcare team.
-If you have any questions or concerns about your central line notify your home care provider or medical provider.
+If you have any questions or concerns about your central line, notify your home care provider or care team.

 Vascular Access Mangement.
 Caring for Your PICC Line: What Patients Need to Know.
 PICC Line Nursing.
 Retrieved July 23, 2014, from picclinenursing.com/picc_care.html